- Home

 Scale-Up Route

-- English language requirement raised from B1 to B2 (transitional exceptions apply)
+- English language requirement raised to B2 (transitional exceptions apply)

 - Suitability and overstaying rules aligned with Part Suitability